The Truth About Purple Weed: What It Is & Why It’s Purple

 Conclusion

-Anthocyanins is a pigment found in cannabis that turns weed purple.
+Anthocyanins are a pigment found in cannabis that turns weed purple.
 Several factors enhance anthocyanin production, including light and temperature.

-If you have any questions related to weed strains or are looking for a medical marijuana card in Florida to legally consume marijuana, you can contact MY FLORIDA GREEN.
+If you have any questions related to weed strains or are looking to get a medical marijuana card near you, MY FLORIDA GREEN can help.

-Some weed turns purple due to high levels of anthocyanins.
-Anthocyanins are a pigment that gives cannabis purple or red color.
+Weed turns purple due to high levels of anthocyanins.
+Anthocyanins are pigments that give cannabis purple or red color.
 Anthocyanins become more visible as chlorophyll breaks down due to cold temperatures and light exposure.
 So, the higher the anthocyanins, the more the chances of cannabis flowers to turn purple.

 Search